 For more on tamburitza music, click here:

-When Croatian people emigrated to the New World they became homesick for the music of their homeland.
+When Croatian people emigrated to the New World they became homesick, so they found solace in their folk music.
 They formed tamburitza ensembles all over the United States and Canada and performed at weddings and church festivals..
 Tamburitza music found an audience even among non-Croatians like myself.
 International folk dance groups loved it and included it in their repertoire.

 Today's songs have several things in common: they are all from Croatia.
 They are either about or mention the Danube (River of Many Names a.k.a.
 Dunav), and the singers are accompanied by tamburitza orchestras.
 None of the songs came from the book in the picture above, but go ahead and listen anyway, you will enjoy them (although I know a few people who think this is music from Hell).